meries/puppet-vim/README.md

 - vim-puppet : puppet syntax highlight for vim https://github.com/rodjek/vim-puppet
 - syntastic : syntastic is a syntax checking plugin for vim
 - vim-airline : status/tabline for vim that's light as air.
-- vim-airline-themes : themes for vim-airline plugin
+- vim-airline-themes : themes for vim-airline
 - vim-snipmate / vim-snippets : snip to provide support for textual snippets, similar to textmate or other vim plugins like ultisnips.